2025 Florida State University shooting: Political

-President Donald Trump, after being informed about the shooting in the Oval Office during a press briefing, said that "It's a horrible thing.
-It's horrible that things like this take place, and we'll have more to say about it later".
+President Donald Trump, informed about the shooting during a press briefing in the Oval Office, said, "It's a horrible thing.
+It's horrible that things like this take place, and we'll have more to say about it later."

-Governor Ron DeSantis and U.S. Attorney General Pam Bondi stated that they are praying for the law enforcement that responded to the shooting.
-Senator Ashley Moody stated that she is "praying for the safety of the students".
-DeSantis ordered flags to be flown at half-mast until April 21 in Florida to honor the victims and recognize the first responders.
+Governor Ron DeSantis and U.S. Attorney General Pam Bondi said they were praying for the law enforcement officers who responded to the shooting.
+Senator Ashley Moody said she was "praying for the safety of the students."
+DeSantis ordered flags to be flown at half-staff through April 21 in Florida to honor the victims and recognize the first responders.

-Secretary of DHS, Kristi Noem, stated that her "heart breaks for the students, their families, and faculty at Florida State University".
-FBI director Kash Patel said that he and his team had been briefed on the shooting.
-In a post on X (formerly Twitter), he stated: "We will provide full support to local law enforcement as needed", he added: "Please keep the FSU community in your prayers".
+Secretary of Homeland Security Kristi Noem said her "heart breaks for the students, their families, and faculty at Florida State University."
+FBI Director Kash Patel said he and his team had been briefed on the shooting and posted on X that his agency would "provide full support to local law enforcement as needed," adding, "Please keep the FSU community in your prayers."

-Democratic National Committee Vice Chair and Parkland survivor David Hogg was interviewed shortly after the shooting, and expressed concerns about gun safety.
-Hogg also mentioned other Parkland survivors and how they were affected by surviving two school shootings in less than eight years.
+Then-Democratic National Committee Vice Chair and Parkland survivor David Hogg was interviewed shortly after the shooting and expressed concern about gun safety, noting how other Parkland survivors had been affected by experiencing a second school shooting in less than eight years.

+Legal proceedings and lawsuits

+On April 30, 2025, a civil rights attorney from the Strom Law Firm, representing the Chabba family, called on Florida State University to conduct a transparent investigation into the shooting.
+No lawsuit was filed at that time.
+FSU president Richard McCullough responded:

+"I appreciate the words of the Chabba family's attorneys today.
+I and everyone else at Florida State share the family's grief.
+We share their anger.
+We share their desire for answers."

+The Strom Law Firm and other law firms that represent the Chabba family announce filing a lawsuit on May 10 against OpenAI and Phoenix Ikner himself and his family in federal court that alleges negligence.
+The lawsuit claims OpenAI makes profits over security and has failed to stop the shooter's plans of using the chatbot to lead to the shooting.

+In June 2025, the Brooks, LeBoeuf, Foster, Gwartney & Hobbs law firm announced it would represent the wife of Robert Morales in seeking justice following his death.
+By July 2025, Morales' legal team had reached an out-of-court settlement with Florida State University for $100,000 and four semesters of FSU tuition for his surviving daughter.
+In August 2025, they secured an additional $305,000 from the shooter's parents' homeowners insurance company.

+In April 2026, Morales' legal team announced plans to file a lawsuit against OpenAI, alleging that the shooter had used ChatGPT extensively in planning the attack.
+Court documents revealed over 270 messages between Ikner and the chatbot.
+His lawyers stated they had been advised that the shooter was in constant communication with ChatGPT leading up to the attack and believed ChatGPT may have provided guidance on how to commit it.